 newrelic.daemon.app_timeoutto at least twice the interval of your transactions.
 For example, for an hourly background job, set the timeout to two hours.

-phpinfo(), to make sure that the application does not enter an idle state.
+phpinfo().
+This will help ensure the application does not enter an idle state.

 Do not set

-newrelic_ignore_transactionto ignore the cron job.
+newrelic_ignore_transaction to ignore the cron job.
 The PHP agent will enter an idle state if the job does not run and report.